 An Azure DevOps environment consists of projects.
 Before create anything in DevOps like a board, repositories or pipelines you first need a project.
 In this second part of the series Prepare Azure DevOps for Windows Virtual Desktop we are diving into that DevOps part, a project.
-At the end of this post you will be able to deploy WVD with DevOps.
+At the end of this post you will be able to deploy WVD with DevOps automated.

 Since Windows Virtual Desktop is generally available a lot of improvements has been done.
 Think about ARM template deployment, MSIX app attach through the Azure portal and performance improvements in the WVD client and latency improvements at the most of the regions.